dvarrazzo/pgmp/docs/index.rst

 PostgreSQL Multiple Precision Arithmetic
 ========================================

-pgmp is a PostgreSQL_ extension to add the GMP_ data types and functions directly into the database.
+`!pgmp` is a PostgreSQL_ extension to add the GMP_ data types and functions directly into the database.

-The extension is currently under active development: the target for the first release is to support integers (`mpz`) and rational (`mpq`) data types and all the functions GMP exposes for these types.

 .. _PostgreSQL: http://www.postgresql.org
 .. _GMP: http://www.gmplib.org

+The extension adds the types `mpz` (arbitrary size integers) and `mpq` (arbitrary precision rationals) to PostgreSQL and exposes to the database all the functions available in the GMP library for these data types, allowing:

+- higher performance arithmetic on integer respect to the ``decimal`` data type

+- a rational data type for absolute precision storage and arithmetic

+- using specialized functions to deal with prime numbers, random numbers, factorization directly into the database.

 - Homepage: http://pgmp.projects.postgresql.org/
 - Discussion group: http://groups.google.com/group/postgresql-gmp